mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `user`

-The user parameter, along with the passwd parameter are used to define the credentials used to connect to the backend servers to extract the list of database users from the backend database that is used for the client authentication.
+The user parameter, along with the password parameter are used to define the credentials used to connect to the backend servers to extract the list of database users from the backend database that is used for the client authentication.

 ```
 user=maxscale
-passwd=Mhu87p2D
+password=Mhu87p2D
 ```

 Authentication of incoming connections is performed by MariaDB MaxScale itself